MyThemeShopTeam/WP-Review/readme.txt

 * Added support for WordPress multisite

 = v4.0.17 (Jul 17, 2018) =
-* Fixed Banner alignment issue on settings page
+* Fixed Banner alignment issue on the settings page
 * Fixed Single page settings JS console error
-* Removed margin from icon which was causing to break the design
+* Removed margin from the icon which was caused to break the design

 = v4.0.16 (Jun 30, 2018) =
 * Updated admin notices